Winter Weather Advisory issued for Middle Tanana Valley by NWS - NewsBreak

 Special Weather Statement issued for Salt River and Wyoming Ranges, Star Valley by NWS

-Effective: 2022-12-04 11:00:00 MST Expires: 2022-12-04 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Salt River and Wyoming Ranges; Star Valley Snow returning Sunday into Monday This is a special weather statement from the National Weather Service Office in Riverton. * WHAT...Snow.
-Accumulations of 2 to 3 inches in the lower elevations; 3 to 6 inches in the mountains * WHERE...The Star Valley and the Salt and Wyoming Range. * WHEN...Sunday through Monday. * ADDITIONAL DETAILS...Motorists should be prepared for snow if travelling.
+Effective: 2022-12-04 17:08:00 MST Expires: 2022-12-05 00:00:00 MST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Salt River and Wyoming Ranges; Star Valley Snow continuing into Monday morning This is a special weather statement from the National Weather Service Office in Riverton. * WHAT...Periods of snow.
+Additional snow accumulations of 1 to 2 inches in the lower elevations; with locally higher amounts near Alpine.
+In the mountains; 3 to 4 inches are expected. * WHERE...The Star Valley and the Salt and Wyoming Range. * WHEN...Tonight into Monday morning.
+The heaviest snowfall will occur through midnight tonight. * ADDITIONAL DETAILS...Motorists should be prepared for snow if travelling.
 Slow down, as roads will be slick in spots, or snow covered.

+Effective: 2022-12-04 13:13:00 AKST Expires: 2022-12-05 06:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Northern and Interior Seward Peninsula WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM AKST MONDAY * WHAT...Mixed precipitation expected.
+Additional snow accumulations around 1 inch and ice accumulations of a light glaze.
+Winds gusting as high as 60 mph. * WHERE...Northern and Interior Seward Peninsula. * WHEN...Until 6 AM AKST Monday. * IMPACTS...Plan on slippery road conditions.
+Areas of blowing snow could significantly reduce visibility.

 weather.gov